sog01/Product-Search/README.md

 ![Screenshot from 2024-02-12 22-54-34](https://github.com/sog01/repogen/assets/40876952/575f4290-c6ac-43fb-8fbc-e44357e9d582)

-Product search is web application to demonstrate a typicall search features for products.

-The feature is still on going development and will update continuosly, so far this project has accomplished features as follows :
+The Product Search is a web application designed to demonstrate typical search features for products.
+This feature is still undergoing development and will be continuously updated.
+So far, this project has accomplished the following features:

 - [x] Search Autocompletes API
 - [x] Search Results API